Albert0i/RU301/topology1.md

 Oftentimes, you opt to run Redis in containers. depending on the type of containers, the image and configuration differ.

 #### 1. Linux container
-Pulling and using official [Redis](https://hub.docker.com/_/redis) image is straightforward and easy-peasy.
-There exists an abundance of variations on linux distribution are at one's disposal.
+Using official [Redis](https://hub.docker.com/_/redis) image is intuitive and easy-peasy.
+There exists an abundance of variations on linux distribution at your disposal.

-A single `docker-compose.yml` is sufficient to bring it to life...
+A single `docker-compose.yml` is all you need to begin with.

 docker-compose.yml
 ```